 The Membership Development Committee shall consist of four members to serve overlapping terms of four years each.
 The Secretary shall serve as ex-officio.
 A new member shall be appointed annually by the Executive Committee.
 The most senior member of the Membership Committee shall serve as Chair.
 The committee shall review all applications and present their nominations for membership to the Executive Committee for review and ratification at the Annual Business Meeting.
 The Committee shall also assist the Secretary with membership development and expansion campaigns.

 The Women and Diversity Committee shall consist of four members to serve overlapping terms of four years each.
 The most senior member shall serve as chair for one year.
 Open positions shall be appointed by the executive committee.
 The purpose of this committee is to identify and promote ways to address minority issues in vascular surgery, and encourage women and minorities to actively participate in the society and its committees.

 The Communications Committee shall consist of one Chair serving a three year term, and is responsible for organizing, coordinating, and implementing all communication to the membership and along with the Secretary will oversee subcommittee functions.
 The Communication Chair is appointed by the Executive Committee for a maximum three year term renewed annually.
-The Committee shall consist of three subcommittees:
+The Committee shall consist of two subcommittees:

 - Website sub- committee consisting of one chair serving a two year term and two subcommittee members appointed for 2 year terms, and is responsible for all web-based and electronic communication, and maintenance of the Society website.